TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo apt -y install nginx
 sudo systemctl status nginx
 ```
 ## A.3.
-How to install Certbot
+Install Certbot
 ```
 sudo apt-get update
 sudo apt-get install certbot
 ```
 ## A.3.1.
-Obtain an SSL Certificate
+Obtain SSL Certificate
-To manually obtain an SSL certificate for your domains without directly modifying your web server configurations, run the following command:
+- To manually obtain an SSL certificate for your domains without directly modifying your web server configurations, run the following command:
 ```
 sudo certbot certonly --standalone --preferred-challenges http
 ```
 -  Make sure to create the certificate for domain and all subdomains
 After running the command, enter your web app and admin web app domains separated by a space, like this:
 ```
 panel.YOUR_DOMAIN.COM admin.YOUR_DOMAIN.COM
 ```